-In character animation, specialist talents, for example in comedy, dialogue, action or singing and music, may be required.
+In character animation, specialist talents may be required - such as in comedy, dialogue, action or singing and music.

 Animation is a competitive industry.
 To find work you must have a showreel.
 This is your portfolio to show to production companies or animation commissioners in advertising agencies, music companies or television companies.

-It is acceptable practice to send showreels out speculatively, although it is better to target particular projects.
+It's acceptable practice to send showreels out speculatively, although it's better to target particular projects.
 Take time to ensure your showreel is short and punchy, as companies are likely to be drawn in during the first five seconds and will probably have made a decision after one minute of film.

 When establishing contacts you may find it useful to visit:

-It is also worthwhile contacting your local media development agency to find out about workshops, support and networking opportunities.
-Creative Skillset acts as an umbrella information and advice service for the audiovisual industry.
+It's also worthwhile contacting your local media development agency to find out about workshops, support and networking opportunities.
+ScreenSkills acts as an umbrella information and advice service for the audiovisual industry.

 Generally, animation companies work in several areas of animation (television, advertising, feature film, etc.) but computer games studios tend to specialise in the one area.